joemoose/psiops/docs/equipment.md

 ### Non-Examples

-Items that aren’t classified as tactical supplies include weaponry, complex devices, exotic gear, and mission‑specific equipment, such as:
+Items that aren’t classified as tactical supplies include weaponry, complex devices, exotic gear, and mission‑specific equipment, such as the following:

 - Acetylene cutting torch
 - Backpack-mounted SATCOM terminal